rachel133199/Parrot/pronunciations/README.md

 # Scraper

+This utility is solely for initial data generation.

 You can use any source for the two data files, but we used:

 [frequencies.txt](https://norvig.com/ngrams/count_1w.txt): English word frequencies compiled [by Peter Norvig](https://norvig.com/ngrams/) from the *Google Web Trillion Word Corpus*.
 Free under the MIT license.